 A seemingly promising lead sent the FBI to a horse farm located northwest of Detroit.
 The Feds spent more than two weeks digging at the site in May 2006 before calling it quits.
 The FBI, normally close-lipped about ongoing investigations, stated that they may not have located Hoffa’s body, but believed that it may have been buried there before being moved elsewhere.

-Just 10 months before this most recent investigation, the FBI received yet another Michigan-based tip that Hoffa had been buried beneath a backyard shed in Roseville.
+Just 10 months before the July 2013 investigation, the FBI received yet another Michigan-based tip that Hoffa had been buried beneath a backyard shed in Roseville.
 When sonar of the site revealed abnormalities in the soil composition, they decided to drill for samples.
 Once again, no evidence of Hoffa’s remains turned up.

 The most popular urban legend associated with Jimmy Hoffa’s disappearance is that he was buried beneath a football stadium at the sprawling Meadowlands Complex in East Rutherford, New Jersey.
 The idea was first floated by mob hit man Donald “Tony the Greek” Frankos in an interview with Playboy magazine in 1989.
 Frankos, an informant who turned state’s witness, insisted that he had no personal involvement with the murder, but had been told that two other Jersey wiseguys were responsible for the murder, dismemberment and eventual burial of Hoffa’s body beneath one of the stadium’s end zones.
 Federal officials and Hoffa’s own family voiced their suspicions over Frankos’ story, but that didn’t stop it from capturing the public’s attention.
 Supporters of the theory noted that Hoffa did disappear while the complex was under construction and his last known public meeting was with reputed New Jersey crime boss Anthony “Tony Pro” Provenzano, who Frankos insisted had himself ordered the hit on Hoffa.
 The Giants Stadium theory was put to rest in 2010, when the building was demolished to make way for new sports complex.